-ROA learned his craft first by doodling, then he graduated to graffiti.
+ROA first learned his craft by doodling; he then graduated to graffiti.
 Now he’s King of the Critter Underground.
 A proudly indigenous artist, he developed a hankering for the skunks of Los Angeles; in London, he featured foxes.

 ROA’s hot in Europe.
 Last month he made the cover of the niche street art magazine VNA.
 He was just published in the Thames and Hudson art book Street Sketchbook Journeys.
 This summer he participated in seven street art festivals, from Spain to Norway.
 In 2010 he had solo shows in Paris, London and New York.